Review of Comanche Trace Creeks Course Kerrville, Texas

 Monthly Dues: $401 to $600

-Wow, the clubhouse is impressive with a well stocked pro shop, meeting rooms, and great bar and grill with a magnificent view and good food.
-Service is very good and very friendly.
-The range and practice facility are excellent.
+Wow, the clubhouse is impressive with a well-stocked pro shop, meeting rooms, and great bar and grill with a magnificent view and good food.
+The service is very good and very friendly.
+The range and practice facilities are excellent.

 Here's How Texas Outside Determines the Scorecard Rating

 The Texas Outside rating scale ranges from 1 to 10 – a perfect 10 course would be something like this: links along a cliff overlooking the Pacific ocean and bordered by tall trees; lush fairways on rolling hills with lots of natural hazards; water (which is crystal clear) on most of the holes; immaculate greens (but they are undulating and tough); lots of variety and character (each hole is completely different and includes blind shots, elevation changes, doglegs, and significant challenges); perfectly manicured traps with the whitest and prettiest sand you’ve ever seen; a nice club house with great food and a 19th hole; a GPS; plenty of beverage carts or your own cooler and ice; and it only costs $40 bucks!
 What this means is that you probably won’t find any 10s in Texas – try Cabo San Lucas, Pebble Beach, or some of the Hawaii courses!